abcsys/llmint/README.md

 **S3: Identification.** Given the source and target MRs this stage (i) preprocesses them to generate normalized MRs which are invariant to field ordering, capitalization etc; (ii) decides whether the source-target schema pair has been seen before.
 If so, skip the following steps and return any cached correspondences or mappings.

 **S4: Matching.** Find the correspondences between fields in the schemas.
 This step generates the correspondence between fields.
-Each correspondence contains a language-neutral transformation between the values and can be seen as a row of a match-action table.
-The process Decides whether the schemas are semantically equivalent and/or having semantically equivalent fields, depending on the pre-filtering policy.
+The process also decides whether the schemas are semantically equivalent and/or having semantically equivalent fields, depending on the pre-filtering policy.

+**S5: Mapping.** Given each correspondence, this step generates a language-neutral transformation between the values and can be seen as a row of a match-action table.

-**S5: Mapping.** Generates dataflow that coverts fields from source schema to the target schema, given the correspondences.
+**S6: Assembly.** Generates dataflow that coverts fields from source schema to the target schema, given the correspondences.
 The dataflow language can be specified by the user.

 S1-S3 are referred to as the frontend which extracts source schema from desired data sources.
-S4-S5 are referred to as the backend.
+S4-S6 are referred to as the backend.
 The mapping dataflow can be installed on the data pipeline or used in a query.

+The key piece of design of limit is that each step will leverage as much as data from the data source and the other steps as possible.
+For example, the mapping stage will not only reuse the correspondences from the matching stage, but it will also look at the source data when it is available.

+> TBD We use a technique called *retrospection* which we asks the LLM to go through the generated correspondence to check each field for correctness and tracks any mistakes that we'll use for prompting in the future or rerun the generation at hand.
+We build this separate module as *retrospect* which can be attached to either of the stages, not only the matching stage.

 ## Design